emory-libraries/Pattern-Library/README.md

 #### `grunt status`

 Updates a given pattern's status or enables batch dumping and/or updating of all pattern statuses using `export` and `import`, respectively.
 A `pattern-status.json` file is used when exporting and/or importing pattern statuses.
-To update the status of a pattern, use the pattern's Pattern Lab ID (i.e., `atoms-button`).
+To update the status of a single pattern, pass the pattern's Pattern Lab ID (i.e., `atoms-button`) into the grunt task as an argument.

 **Example**